Dancing House in Prague – Who Are These Dancers?

 But do you know that the dancing duo has names?
 They are named after Fred Astair and his dancing partner, Ginger Rogers.
 Thus, the Dancing House is also called “Fred and Ginger.”

 And guess what – you can actually go up there at the Fred and Ginger Restaurant.
-The views of the river and parts of the Charles Bridge and the Prague Palace are visible from here.
+The views of the river and parts of the Charles Bridge and the Prague Palace are visible here.

 Hostel / Hotel in Prague